How I Invest My Money

 > Every dollar you save in your 50’s = $2

-My latest big financial move?
-It’s a physical one — I moved to a low cost country that has high-interest savings rates.
-Here in Mexico, we consistently get almost double the interest rate on bank CD’s (guaranteed certificates of deposit) than the USA.
-Currently, Mexican bank CD’s are about 10% compared to the US’s 5%.
 Therefore, with the lower cost of living and higher interest rates, it’s easier to live off the interest instead of eating away at one’s principal (savings).
 Even considering the currency fluctuations, it’s a better deal.

-I don’t want random consumers coming to my website asking me for financial guidance! 😅
+Feel free to pass this around.
+Simply copy/paste any of the above, and share it anywhere, without my name.
+I don’t want random folks coming to my website asking me for financial guidance! 😅

-Use what I share here (especially the links I give you above) as one of multiple sources of information that you consult, then make decisions in full responsibility for your own financial future.
-Take courage — but not too much — and one step at a time…
+Use all investing info as one of multiple sources that you consult, then make decisions in full responsibility for your own financial future.